Information Technology: Network Administration

 Areas of Study

-• Computer hardware and software
+• Computer Systems, Mobile, and Peripheral Devices

-• Client and servers operating systems
+• Client and Server Operating Systems

 • Network Infrastructure